pingcap/docs/v3.1/reference/tools/mydumper.md

 ### How to set the `-l, --long-query-guard` option of Mydumper?

-Set the value of this option to the estimated time required for backup.
-If Mydumper runs longer than the value of this option, it reports an error and exits.
-It is recommended to set the value to `7200` (in seconds) for the first time and then modify it according to your actual backup time.
+Set the value of this option to the estimated time required for a backup.
+If Mydumper runs longer than this value, it reports an error and exits.
+It is recommended to set the value to `7200` (in seconds) for the first time of your backup and then modify it according to your actual backup time.

 ### How to set the `--tidb-force-priority` option of Mydumper?

 This option can only be set when backing up TiDB’s data.
 It can be set to `LOW_PRIORITY`, `DELAYED`, or `HIGH_PRIORITY`.
 If you do not want data backup to affect online services, it is recommended to set this option to `LOW_PRIORITY`; if the backup has a higher priority, `HIGH_PRIORITY` is recommended.

-### What can I do if an "GC life time is short than transaction duration" error is reported when using Mydumper to back up TiDB's data?
+### How to resolve the "GC life time is short than transaction duration" error when using Mydumper to back up TiDB's data?

 Mydumper uses the `tidb_snapshot` system variable to ensure data consistency when backing up TiDB's data.
 This error is reported if the historical data of a snapshot is cleared by TiDB's Garbage Collection (GC) during backup.
 To solve this problem, perform the following steps: